 On March 17, 2008, the Company entered into a definitive License and Royalty Agreement with LifeCell International Private Ltd. ("ACCPL") to establish and market its C'elleTM preservation program in India and optionally, into the countries of Bangladesh, Nepal, Pakistan and Sri Lanka.
-The non-refundable up-front license fee of \$250,000 is payable by ACCPL in installments.
-The first installment of \$89,000, net of taxes, was paid during the second quarter of fiscal 2008.
-The final payment of \$150,000, before taxes, is payable in the second quarter of fiscal 2009.
+The non-refundable up-front license fee of \$250,000 was payable by ACCPL in installments.
+The first installment of \$89,000, net of foreign income taxes, was paid during the second quarter of fiscal 2008.
+The final payment of \$150,000, before foreign income taxes, was paid during the second and third quarters of 2009.
 In consideration for the up-front license fee, the Company licensed its technology, know-how and quality systems to ACCPL.
 In addition, the Company will receive royalty fees of 8% of the C'elle collection and processing revenues generated by ACCPL up to 10,000 specimens.
 The Company will also receive royalty fees of 8% on storage revenues up to 10,000 specimens.
+The royalty fees are subject to a 15% foreign income tax that will be withheld by ACCPL and recorded on the consolidated statements of operations.
 Once ACCPL has processed 10,000 specimens, the parties have agreed to renegotiate the royalty fee on collection, processing and storage revenues.